Updated: Oct 16, 2022

 We live in a world that is becoming increasingly crowded as more people live simultaneously.
 And, since internet access is equal to global awareness, we are more aware of what others are doing.
 The people's tragedies and achievements have brought upon our awareness, which is overwhelming.
 It brings a feeling of loneliness when you're alone in a crowded world, especially when everyone else in the crowd appears to be interacting with one another, which intensifies our feeling of being forgotten.

 Those closest to us, our friends and family, are the ones who remember us the most.
-If there is a lack of attention, it can cause anxiety of being abandoned, forgotten, or neglected.
+If there is a lack of attention, it can cause anxiety about being abandoned, forgotten, or neglected.
 When there's no one left in the living world who remembers you, we could call it the final death since you've disappeared from everyone's mind.

 The fear of being forgotten feels like a fate worse than death.